 - Convert garage, attic, or basement to usable space, such as a recreation room

 - Alter or extend the electric system

-- Demolish any building interior or building section, except utility sheds
+- Demolish any building interior or building section, sheds under 144SF (require a no-cost demo permit to be removed from Assessor’s Inventory)

 - Repair structures damaged by fire

 - Install any wood burning appliance (e.g. woodstove, fireplace, etc)

 - Install a chimney liner or repair chimney

 - Add fill, excavate or change existing drainage

 The City of Rome regulates all accessory structures within the inner and outside districts to make sure that they meet the zone district development standards and the NYS Build Code.
 All accessory structures require a building permit to be issued by the code enforcement office prior to the placement or construction of the structure.
 All accessory structures that are less than 144 square feet in size do not require a fee to obtain a building permit.
 For structures larger than 144 square feet in size, a fee will be charged for the building permit and the structure is to be constructed in accordance with the NYS Building Code.